llancia/AZMLE2/README.md

 # Project: Operationalizing Machine Learning

+Diagram of the process:

+- AutoML Model
+- Deploy Best Model
+- Enable Application Insight
+- Build Swagger Documentation
+- Consume the endpoint
+- Compute the benchmark performance of the endpoint
+- Build a pipeline
+- Publish the pipeline
+- Trigger the pipeline with an api request
+- Document everythig and record the screencast

 ## Automated ML Experiment and Endpoint

 I've started by creating an AutoML run using the *Bank Marketing* dataset provided.

-The dataset was first registered into the azure ml workspace:
+The dataset was first registered into the azure ml workspace to make it available to other services like automl or pipelines and it's found int the *registered datasets* section of the datasets page.

 ![dataset](screenshots/dataset.PNG)